-Since Boris Johnson announced national lock down, many of us will walk or cycle as a means of daily exercise, but there are still a number of essential journeys which need to be taken by road.
+Since Boris Johnson announced the national lockdown, many of us will walk or cycle as a means of daily exercise, but there are still a number of essential journeys which need to be taken by road.

 Icy roads and snow can have a significant impact on driving conditions which can lead to an increased risk of accidents.
 Some accidents are unavoidable but there are certain steps that you can take to safeguard yourself, and others, from the risk of injury.

 It’s illegal and unsafe to drive without adequate levels of washer fluid

 Don’t leave it to chance – check your washer fluid on a regular basis, top it up and carry a spare windscreen wash - particularly on longer journeys.
 There are plenty of washer fluid options on the market, but it’s recommended that you invest in one which can melt ice should your screen freeze.

 Check your windscreen washers and wiper blades

 Extremely low temperatures can cause windscreen washers to freeze so there’s no point in having adequate levels of windscreen wash if the washers do not work.
 Remember to unfreeze the water jets as well as your windscreen.
 Worn wiper blades can leave smear marks and obscure your view so you should also make sure that your wiper blades are free of damage and completely clear the windscreen when used.

 Ensure you clear your vehicle of snow and ice before you start your journey